jamedina09/fates-unofficial-local-machine-setup/README.md

 This repository provides an **unofficial guide** for installing the FATES program on various operating systems.
 The instructions are divided by platform and software requirements.

+I also provide a guide to installing Python and Miniconda on macOS Sonoma here: [Miniconda-Python](./python_config_macos_sonoma.md).
+This will reduce a couple of headaches when running the model later on.

 ## Disclaimer
 - This guide is **not officially endorsed** by any development team.
 - **I do not offer support** for this guide or the installation process.